cpualei/dont-forget-the-tea/README.md

 Tasks
 - Logged-in users can create, view, edit, and delete tasks.

+Subtasks
+- Logged-in users can create, view, edit, and delete subtasks.

 # Application Architecture
 Don't Forget The Tea is built using an Express-based server, a PostgreSQL database, and Pug templates for the front-end.
 We implemented DOM manipulation for our ‘Edit’ and ‘Delete’ buttons associated with the task without causing a refresh/redirect.
 This created a dynamic rendering and allows for a uninterrupted user experience.